JAEOStudios/DP-Computer-Science/README.md

 ## Lessons:
 Powerpoint presentations including code snippets and labs/programming assignments/worksheets at the end.

+## In Class Activities:
+Class-long activities, often competitive.

 ## Programming Assignments:
 Python assignments intended to take 60-120 minutes.

-## Worksheets:
-Questions, activies, or otherwise work on paper that can vary in time.

 ## Projects:
 Larger assignments that correspond to the unit's overall themes.
 Can be programming or paper based.

+## Worksheets:
+Questions, activies, or otherwise work on paper that can vary in time.